Betty Davies (radio): Just the Job for Jones

-Among the many young women who brought new energy and ideas to BBC radio during the war, starting careers in broadcasting that would endure for decades, Davies cut a highly unusual path in entertainment by taking, with the BBC's blessing, a two-hour musical comedy, set in the BBC's Broadcasting House, into London's West End which satirized the BBC.
+Among the many young women who brought new energy and ideas to BBC radio during the war, starting careers in broadcasting that would endure for decades, Davies cut a highly unusual path in entertainment by taking, with the BBC's blessing, a two-hour musical comedy that satirized the BBC, set in the BBC's Broadcasting House, into London's West End.

 Just the Job for Jones, with book and lyrics by Davies and music by her established radio collaborator Alan Paul, was a big enough event to attract senior BBC management and the theatrical press.
 Presented at the Fortune Theatre, with members of the corporation's theatrical society, Ariel, making up the company, it was nonetheless a full-scale spectacle, produced by two of the outstanding talents in BBC drama and comedy.

 Audrey Cameron, a leading producer (and actor) in radio with hundreds of credits, was joined by Douglas Moodie, a producer of musicals and comedies who would go on to produce the BBC's television police classic Dixon of Dock Green, took charge of the production, and were to give Davies a free rein.

 What set the show apart was the innovative way in which Davies interwove musical gags and jabs at the BBC culture with material inspired by her day job, working in Listener Research to compile confidential reports on listeners' and viewers' reactions to programmes.
-One of her lyrics, teasingly sung by a 'listener', went: 'I'm not a prude/but I think the Third's rude', poking fun at the young cultural network, the Third Programme.
+One of her lyrics, teasingly sung by a "listener", went: "I'm not a prude/but I think the Third's rude," poking fun at the young cultural network, the Third Programme.
 Sir William Halley, Director-General of the BBC, who had devised the network, was in the audience, with Lord Simon, chairman of the BBC, and his fellow governors.

 The Third was not spared further attention – when a man turns up for a Third Programme interview he is, indicatively, bearded and in sandals; a spiv selling mouth organs seeks out the distinguished chief conductor of The Proms Sir Malcolm Sargent.
 All of the corporation's bandwidths would receive attention.

-Clifford Davis, writing in the Daily Mirror – A girl takes the mike out of the BBC – described Davies as a 'slim dark-haired B.B.C. girl'.
+Clifford Davis, writing in the Daily Mirror – "A girl takes the mike out of the BBC" – described Davies as a "slim dark-haired B.B.C. girl".
 He added:

 Bachelor girl Betty wrote book and lyrics unaided in her Maida Vale flatlet.
 It took her two months work after her daily stint in the Listeners' Research Department....

 Does Betty take the mike out of the B.B.C.?
 Of course.
 How will Lord Simon, chairman of the Corporation, his fellow governors, Director General Sir William Haley, and other radio barons react?

 "We shall have to wait and see," says Betty.
 "No one's vetted the script."

 Making merry with the criticism of the BBC and setting the criticism to music, did not set Davies back in her career.
 A complaint about television's new intrusion into the home was sung: